 These simple improvements become performance benefits when used in cloud-native architectures at scale.
 And although Apache Cassandra is widely known for massive scale, wouldn’t it be great to stop writing CQL?

-Astra offers a GraphQL API, which allows you to create and modify tables as well as insert, query and change data within the database.
+Astra DB offers a GraphQL API, which allows you to create and modify tables as well as insert, query and change data within the database.

 A RESTful interface for Cassandra means that you get all of the benefits of scale with an interface you already know how to use.